space-wizards/rsi-dump/README.md

 # rsi-dump
 Dumping ground for RSIs that someone else could use.
+Maintained by SweptWasTaken